I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisreenumerateprotocolbindings.md

 ---
-UID: NF.ndis.NdisReEnumerateProtocolBindings
+UID: NF:ndis.NdisReEnumerateProtocolBindings
 title: NdisReEnumerateProtocolBindings function
 author: windows-driver-content
 description: The NdisReEnumerateProtocolBindings function causes NDIS to call a protocol driver's ProtocolBindAdapterEx function one time for each miniport adapter for which the driver is configured to bind but to which the driver is not currently bound.
 old-location: netvista\ndisreenumerateprotocolbindings.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: e47d812b-2fbb-44c4-a441-bd30ae89a5eb
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: NdisReEnumerateProtocolBindings
 ms.prod: windows-hardware
 ms.technology: windows-devices